cjmacharia/day3-andelabs/README.md

 # day3-andelabs
+#this folder contains
 # 1. a word count function .
-#it counts numbers an a sentence
-# 2. a function that  should be return in an array containing the min and max number, respectively.
+# 2. a function ounts numbers an a sentencethat  should be return in an array containing the minimum and maximum  number, respectively.